Last Updated on May 17, 2022 by Thalia

 Pair it with an Aperol spritz and have an evening to remember.

-There are a range of rooftop bars in Athens to check out, my favourites being:
+There is a range of rooftop bars in Athens to check out, my favourites being:

 Not only does A For Athens have a view of the Parthenon but also Monastiraki square.